Nomadic Backpacker

 Keep reading to find out why.

-But here are the logistics however you decide to do it.
+But here are the logistics on how to do the Ruta de las Flores by public transport:

 Bus #210 from the main Bus Terminal "Francisco Lara Pineda" will take you to Ahuachapán.
 Santa Ana - Ahuachapán Chicken bus #210 0.48 USD 60 minutes +/-